dagz55/trigo-lite/README.md

     - Status controls (force online/offline, ping trider, suspend/unsuspend).
     - Wallet information: balance, earnings, payout history, recent rides (mocked).
     - Simulated payout functionality.
+    - TODA Zone change request approval/rejection.
   - Dispatcher-to-Trider chat functionality (mocked, UI in place).
 - **Passenger Role Simulation (`/passenger`):**
   - Interface for passengers to request rides.
   - Map view to select pickup and dropoff locations.
+  - Initial pickup suggestion via geolocation.
+  - "Locate Me" button in pickup input for easy geolocation.
+  - Address input with autocomplete/suggestions using Mapbox Geocoding API.
-  - Simulation of trider assignment, movement to pickup, and trip to destination.
+  - Simulation of trider assignment, movement to pickup (following Mapbox route), and trip to destination (following Mapbox route).
-  - Displays trider's live location and ETA on the map.
+  - Displays trider's live location and ETA on the map, with distinct route colors.
+  - Firebase Orange theme accents.
+  - Glassmorphism countdown timer for ETA with visual cues.
+  - Ride Ticket ID display.
+  - Customizable map style (streets, satellite, dark) per passenger, saved in `localStorage`.
 - **Trider Role Simulation (`/trider`):**
   - Dashboard for triders to manage their status (online/offline).
+  - Geolocation on going online to set initial position.
   - View and accept incoming ride requests within their TODA zone.
   - Map view showing current location, active ride details (pickup/dropoff), and route.
   - Simulation of movement to pickup and then to dropoff, following Mapbox routes.
+  - Ability to request a change to a different TODA zone.
 - **Application Settings (`/dispatcher/settings`):**
   - Customizable theme (light, dark, system).
   - Configuration for default map zoom and center coordinates.
   - Toggle for heatmap visibility on the dispatch map.
   - Adjustable intervals for mock data simulation (new rides, trider updates, AI insights).
+  - Configuration for global convenience fee (PIN-protected for demo) and per-TODA base fares.
+- **TODA Zones Management (`/dispatcher/toda-management`):**
+  - Dedicated page to configure the fare matrix.
+  - Set global default base fare and per KM charge.
+  - Override base fares for specific TODA zones.
+  - Placeholders for future TODA/Trider/Passenger CRUD operations.
 - **Authentication:** (Currently Removed)
-  - Authentication was previously handled by Clerk but has been removed.
+  - Authentication was previously handled by Clerk but has been removed for streamlined testing.
   - Sign-in (`/sign-in`) and Sign-up (`/sign-up`) pages are now placeholders, with a role switcher to access demo pages.
+  - The sign-in page also allows selecting a specific TODA zone and passenger profile to launch a tailored demo.
   - Protected routes are currently accessible without login.

 ## Getting Started